 Among the different deep architectures for forecasting models, we focus on the neural basis expansion analysis for time series (N-BEATS) algorithm \cite{oreshkin2019}.
 N-BEATS is a deep neural architecture designed to predict future values in a time series on the basis of past values.
 The algorithm has been shown to perform well in a range of forecasting tasks.
-The key innovation on which we rely is a recent adaptation of N-BEATS that incorporates time series other than the one being predicted as additional features \cite{olivares2019}; in the panel data setting, this innovation allows us to use N-BEATS to predict unobserved values of the treated unit on the basis of prior values of the treated unit as well as prior and contemporaneous values of the control units.
+The key innovation we rely on is a recent adaptation of N-BEATS that incorporates time series other than the one being predicted as additional features \cite{olivares2019}; in the panel data setting, this innovation allows us to use N-BEATS to predict unobserved values of the treated unit on the basis of prior values of the treated unit as well as contemporaneous values of the control units.
 Because our proposed approach essentially involves using the N-BEATS algorithm to estimate a synthetic (i.e., predicted) untreated outcome for the treated state during the post-treatment period, we refer to it as Synthetic N-BEATS (``SyNBEATS'').